8 Great Ways to Get the Most from Your Trailer Tires

 Be aware: If your tire pressure is lower than what’s recommended, the tire’s carrying capacity will be lower, too.

 Not quite.
 That weight figure doesn’t include all the cargo your trailer will be carrying.
-Get an actual weight by visiting a truck stop, feed store or gravel supply store when you’re fully loaded, including full water and propane tanks.
+Get an actual weight by visiting a truck scale when you’re fully loaded, including full water and propane tanks.

 Or you can look at the tire sidewall sizing information.
 Then be sure to check with a tire professional before you buy to make sure what you have in mind is the right fit for the loads you’re hauling and roads you’re traveling.

-Travel trailer and boat trailer tires sit for long stretches in one spot.
-The contact area of the tire that bears all the trailer weight while it’s parked can get weakened when a trailer isn’t moved for weeks on end.
-You should have your tires and bearings inspected every year by a tire professional.
+Travel trailer and boat trailer tires may sit for long stretches.
+This is a good reason to have your tires and bearings inspected every year by a tire professional.

 Carrying a spare for your trailer may just save your day or vacation.
-Boat trailer and travel trailer tires are often specialty tires that aren’t always readily available in places where you’re recreating.
+Boat trailer and travel trailer tires are often specialty tires that aren’t always readily available in all places.

 A spare tire means you’ll have an hour or so of hassle changing a tire if you get a flat, versus missing a day or more of vacation, or having to leave your trailer loaded with gear to go in search of an open tire shop.

-Money-saving tip: When you replace your full set of trailer tires, consider keeping the one that’s got the least wear to use as a spare, so long as a tire professional inspects the tire and confirms it is suitable.
+Money-saving tip: When you replace your full set of trailer tires, consider keeping the one that’s in the best condition to use as a spare, so long as a tire professional inspects the tire and confirms it is suitable.

 The trailer’s certification label or owner’s manual may give you advice on which type of tire construction is best.
 Some of your choice depends on the type of trailer you have and the kind of travel you’re doing.